 Let's create a formula to calculate the total sales for the tote bags.

 Click in cell D2

 To begin entering the formula, type:

-As you type, Google Sheets begins to give you visual cues:
+As you type, Microsoft Excel begins to give you visual cues:

-Cell B2 is outlined and highlighted, the reference to B2 is the same color as the highlighted cell, and the value of cell B2 appears above the reference.
+Cell B2 is outlined and highlighted, and the reference to B2 in the formula is the same color as the highlighted cell.

 Let's continue writing the formula.

 To finish the formula, type: